EngrOkafor/EngrOkafor/README.md

 # This is Engr.
 Okafor.

+I hold Bachelor of Engineering(Electrical/Electronic)--Nnamdi Azikiwe University,Awka,Nigeria

+I hold Masters in Engineering(Electronic/Telecommunication)--University of Benin,Nigeria

+A PhD Student--Enugu State University Of Science And Technology--Enugu Nigeria

 I am an Electrical Engineer/Python Programmer/Data Analyst

+A member Council for Regulation Of Engineering in Nigeria,Anambra State Technical Committee

 I love to clean, transform, model and analyze data for business insights.